PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/apache-jackrabbit/manipulating-nodes/index.markdown

 }
 ```

-This will at least let us see the nodes, but not kill us the plethora of properties that they contain.
+Now when we run again, we can see our changes without a plethora of properties that belong to the system.

 We will use this dump method a few times throughout these tutorials so keep it on hand.
 I will try to keep the [GIST](https://gist.github.com/PlasmaTrout/6274163) updated on GitHub.